 Children or adults with hypersensitivity to noise are also typically more easily alerted by sounds than others.
 Their sensory traffic controller is more alert and listening out for sounds than those of others.
 When an unexpected sound occurs, instead of directing the sensory messages through to the thinking parts of the brain to understand what it was, the amygdala more readily initiates a fight or flight reaction.

-Sometimes children and adults with sensitivity to sounds can be overloaded by noises in the environment.
-Sensory overload from noises is commonly reported in autistic spectrum disorder.
-When sensory overload occurs it is thought that the amygdala struggles to control all of the sensory traffic.
+Sometimes children and adults with sensitivity to sounds can experience auditory overloaded from the noises in their environment.
+Auditory overload from is commonly reported in autistic spectrum disorder.
+When auditory overload occurs it is thought that the amygdala struggles to control all of the sensory traffic.
 It is like a traffic jam.
 One of those traffic jams where all of the cars are beeping their horns.
 The brain cannot process all of the information and will trigger a fight, flight or freeze response.
 So, the child or adult might hit out, run away or shut down.
 It is important to remember that this is an automatic nervous system response rather than ‘behaviour’.

 2: The commonly reported signs of sound sensitivity include

 The child dislikes loud or unexpected sounds e.g. fire alarms, sirens, school bells, fireworks.